DF3LX/speedometer/README.md

 # speedometer
-A simple flutter based app to display your current speed
+A simple flutter based app to display your current speed an position.

+No telemetry.
+No ads. just your position and and speed.